Life isn’t always straight forward. A bit of a cliche I know, but it’s so true!

-Don’t fight it when that happens.
-Take it as a sign that you need to look after yourself for a while and give yourself time to regroup.
+Don’t fight it when this happens.
+Take it as a sign you need to look after yourself for a while and give yourself time to regroup.

-Your current time of weakness will become your future strength.
+Your current time of weakness could become your future strength.

 Life just isn’t straight forward…ever!